 Work on material you personally connect with.

-It doesn’t matter if your acting teacher is the most brilliant teacher in town; if he or she suggests audition material and you are struggling to connect with the character, it’s probably not the right monologue for you.
+It doesn’t matter if your acting teacher is the most brilliant teacher in town; if they suggest audition material and you are struggling to connect with the character, it’s probably not the right monologue for you.
 Connecting to material is a very personal, intuitive process.
 What works for one actor may not work for you.
 Of course, if you are given sides for an audition, your task as an actor is to find your “way in” to that particular character.
 But when given the option, choose an audition piece that really lights you up and gets you going.

 Know that this is an ongoing process.